 Bullets require multitasking (reading slides and listening to the presenter).

+And guess what?
 Turns out, we’re not that good at that.

 On the other hand, if you use slides as the emotional cues behind your presentation, your slides won’t be competing for attention with your speaker.
-The images will set the stage for the emotion you’re trying to evoke and the bite-sized bits will give the general idea behind each concept.
+The images will set the stage for the emotion you’re trying to evoke, and the bite-sized bits will give the general idea behind each concept.

-Boost Retention (and more) with Images
+Boost Retention (And More) With Images

 “If someone hears a piece of information, three days later they’ll remember 10% of it.
-However, if there was an accompanying picture, they’ll recall 65%.
+However, if there was an accompanying picture, they’ll recall 65%.”